vaughanbell/pTBI_psychosis_meta-analysis/README.md

 # Paediatric traumatic brain injury as a risk factor for psychosis and psychotic symptoms: a systematic review and meta-analysis

-Code developed by Chi-King Yau and Vaughan Bell

 <p align="center">
 	<a href="https://en.wikipedia.org/wiki/R_(programming_language)"><img
 		alt="R Programming Language"